Phone & Utility Default Removal Australia

 How long do utility defaults stay on your credit file in Australia?

-Can AGL or Origin defaults be removed?
+Can energy or utility defaults be removed?

 Will removing a phone default improve my credit score?